-England and Wales.
-As well as fish, water bodies and wetland areas within the RBD support a number of protected species (such as Otters, whose population is increasing in number across Wales) and also priority species listed in the UK Biodiversity Action Plan (such as Allis and Twaite Shad, Water Voles, Freshwater White-clawed Crayfish and Depressed River Mussels).
+Water bodies and wetland areas within the Dee RBD support a number of protected species (such as Otters and Water Voles) and priority species listed in the UK Biodiversity Action Plan (such as Freshwater White-clawed Crayfish and Fresh Water Pearl Mussel).
+Fish are also important and the highly modified nature of the River Dee has led to there being many barriers to fish migration (45 in total).
 Invasive species in the catchment include Japanese Knotweed, Himalayan Balsam and North American Signal Crayfish.

-Offshore, parts of the marine environment are designated within the Marine Protected Areas network.
-Marine Protected Areas incorporate different levels of protection and include SPAs, SACs and SSSIs with marine components, as well as Marine Nature Reserves (Skomer and Lundy Islands).
+Offshore, parts of the marine environment are protected as part of the Marine Protected Area network.
+This incorporates different levels of protection and including SPAs, SACs and SSSIs with marine components.